Someone once said, “The only sure thing in our business is that you’ll lose business.”

 Doing great work isn’t enough.
 Neither is generating great results.
 A client-agency relationship is just that, a relationship, and considerable effort needs to be committed to keep the relationship positive and strong.

-On January 25, join Robb High, Robb High Consulting, as he provides key information on how to maintain healthy relationships with clients.
+Join Robb High, Robb High Consulting, as he provides key information on how to maintain healthy relationships with clients.

 - How clients view their agency and the relationship: what’s important to them; what frustrates them

 - What makes them decide to terminate the relationship

 - What are the signs that the relationship is in trouble

 - Proven techniques that agencies can utilize to keep their agency-client relationships solid including approaches to get candid feedback and ways to deliver surprising creativity

 - Techniques for how to get more business from current clients.

 All senior agency executives who have client contact.